nida78/wp-wiki-tooltip/readme.txt

 == Changelog ==
 Here the last three major releases are listed, only.
 Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

+= 1.8.0 - C6H9N3O2 | Histidine =
+*Release Date - February 23rd, 2018*

+* if tooltip trigger 'hover' is selected you can set explicitly how the link has to work
+* special options for handling errors are available
+* a new version of Tooltipster plugin was released that leads to some programmatic and design changes
+* a preview for every tooltip designs is available at options page now

 = 1.7.0 - C2H5NO2 | Glycine =
 *Release Date - October 22nd, 2016*